helius-labs/helius-sdk/README.md

 ```

 ### pollTransactionConfirmation()
 This method polls a transaction to check whether it has been confirmed.
 It takes in a `TransactionSignature` and checks whether it has been confirmed within the timeout period.
-Currently, this method has a 15 second timeout and a 5 second retry interval, so it polls 3 times over 15 seconds.
+Currently, this method defaults to a 15 second timeout and a 5 second retry interval, so it polls 3 times over 15 seconds.
+However, with `PollTransactionOptions`, these values can be changed in addition to the confirmation status.
 It returns the confirmed transaction signature or an error if the confirmation times out:

 ```ts
 let txSig = await helius.connection().sendRawTransaction(transaction.serialize(), {